 ¼ cup = 5 grams protein

 This will give oatmeal a rich and creamy texture and add a hint of tangy flavor.
 You can start with ¼ cup plain Greek yogurt per serving of oatmeal and add more if desired.
-Try to stick with plain Greek yogurt, which is high in protein and includes no added sugars or a no-sugar-added variety.
+Try to stick with plain Greek yogurt, which is high in protein and has no added sugars or a no-sugar-added variety.

 When to add Greek yogurt to oatmeal: